novuh-dev/aurora-docs/README.md

 ----
-*This documentation contains links to sites with affiliate URLs, this helps us pay our bills and we appreciate your cooperation.* | W.I.P | Updated:
+*This documentation contains links to sites with affiliate URLs, this helps us pay our bills and we appreciate your cooperation.* | W.I.P